Melissa Ann Shepard

 Melissa Ann Shepard (née Russell; born May 16, 1935), also known as Melissa Ann Weeks, Melissa Ann Friedrich, Melissa Ann Shephard and Melissa Ann Stewart, sometimes given the sobriquet of Internet Black Widow, is a Canadian murderer and habitual offender.
-Friedrich has been convicted of manslaughter in the death of one of her husbands, convicted of poisoning another, and convicted of numerous fraud offenses.
+Shepard has been convicted of manslaughter in the death of one of her husbands, convicted of poisoning another, and convicted of numerous fraud offenses.

 Legal history

 According to The Washington Post, Shepard's first husband, Russell Shepard, was her only husband not to "become [a victim] of a methodical, practiced ruse".
 This marriage ended in divorce.
 From 1977 to 1991, she served prison sentences for more than 30 convictions of fraud.

 In 1992, Shepard was convicted of manslaughter of Gordon Stewart, her 44-year-old second husband, after running him over twice with a car in 1991.
 He had tranquilizers in his system at the time.
 She told police that he had raped her and that she ran him over while trying to escape.
 She was sentenced to six years in prison but was released early on good behaviour, serving just two years.
 Following her release, she toured the country, giving speeches on battered woman syndrome and killing in self-defense.
 She received a government grant to help others.
 During her tenure as a speaker, she sued journalist Barb McKenna of the Canadian newspaper The Guardian for writing an article in which she doubted Shepard's claims.

 In 2000, Shepard married American Robert Friedrich, her third husband, shortly after meeting him online through a Christian dating site.
 He died 14 months later, leaving her with tens of thousands of dollars in assets.
 His sons made a criminal complaint against her, alleging that she caused his death by overdosing him with prescription medicine.
 She was never charged with a crime related to his death, but his sons later won back $15,000.